kotarosan-0726/Funny-Asteriod-Game/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
-Built with love for retro arcade games and a nod to the classic *Asteroids*.
-Powered by [Pygame]
+Crafted with a passion for retro arcade chaos and a big nod to the classic *Asteroids*.
+Built with HTML, JavaScript, and CSS for a fun, browser-based adventure.
+Thanks to the web dev community for endless inspiration!